What is rich media and why does it matter?

 For the sake of discussion, “social networks” will refer to the systems upon which online communities and communication takes place.
 “Social media” will refer to the content on those networks.

 Definition: Social networks are communication systems designed around the purposeful interaction of people and entities through electronic means.
-Keitzmann (2011) organizes the components of social media into functional building blocks composed of:
+Keitzmann (2011) organizes the components of social networks into the following functional building blocks:

 Identity – The extent to which users reveal themselves.